N1ghtF1re/Map-of-emergency-incidents/README.md

 COMMIT;
 ```

-Database completion guide for developers:
+Database completion guide for developers:<br>
 Region - the geographical name of the object to be painted (as precisely as possible).
-Example: Brooklyn, New York City, New York, USA, Earth, Sol, Milky Way, Universe (Unsign)
+Example: Brooklyn, New York City, New York, USA, Earth, Sol, Milky Way, Universe (Unsign)<br>
-Date - date, tied to the situation.
+Date - date, tied to the situation.<br>
 Situation - situation number.
-(Each situation is assigned a unique number)
+(Each situation is assigned a unique number)<br>
-Yaer - year of origin of the situation (For convenience of sorting by years)
+Yaer - year of origin of the situation (For convenience of sorting by years)<br>
+<br><br>
 **Config.php** file have to be filled